Natsasi-on/restaurant-review-website/README.md

 * **Error Handling** - Managed server-side errors with proper error handling and a custom 404 page for 'Not Found' situations.

 * ***Query Parameters** - Implemented query parameters to enable sorting of restaurant data.

-## Key Features

-Explore the standout features of our website:

-- **Node.js and Express:** The website is powered by Node.js and Express, providing a robust and responsive server.
-- **EJS Templates:** EJS is used for templating, ensuring dynamic and data-driven web pages.
-- **User Recommendations:** Users can add new restaurant recommendations through the provided form.
-- **Dynamic URLs:** Each restaurant page is generated with dynamic URLs, ensuring uniqueness.
-- **Sorting Options:** Users can easily sort restaurants in ascending and descending order.

 ## Screenshots